Neighborhood Guides

 Eff.
 Property Tax Rate

-Carolina Beach is one of the most vibrant and family-friendly beach communities on the North Carolina coast — a lively town on Pleasure Island in New Hanover County that offers genuine beach living with a fun, laid-back atmosphere.
-With a year-round population of about 6,300, this is a community that stays active well beyond the summer tourist season.
+Carolina Beach is one of the most vibrant and family-friendly beach communities on the North Carolina coast — a working town on Pleasure Island in New Hanover County where the appeal isn’t a manufactured resort feel but genuine, lived-in beach life.
+With a year-round population of about 6,300, it holds onto its energy long after the summer crowds thin out, which is exactly what most of our buyers are looking for: a place that feels like home in February, not just July.

-The town is anchored by the iconic Carolina Beach Boardwalk, a classic seaside attraction featuring an amusement park, arcade, and restaurants overlooking the ocean.
-The boardwalk area has been revitalized in recent years while maintaining its nostalgic charm.
-Carolina Beach State Park, located on the Cape Fear River side, offers hiking trails, a marina, and the rare Venus flytrap in its natural habitat.
+The town is anchored by the Carolina Beach Boardwalk, a classic seaside stretch with an amusement park, an arcade, and restaurants looking out over the ocean.
+It has been revitalized over the past several years without losing the nostalgic character that draws people back generation after generation.
+On the Cape Fear River side, Carolina Beach State Park offers hiking trails, a marina, and one of the few places you can see the Venus flytrap growing in its native habitat.
+What we tell buyers is simple: this is a place you can put down real roots, not just park a vacation property.

-Housing in Carolina Beach ranges from cozy beach cottages and condominiums to newer construction townhomes and single-family homes.
-The Freeman Park area on the north end offers some of the island’s most desirable oceanfront properties, while the neighborhoods surrounding the town center provide more affordable options with walkability to shops and restaurants.
+Housing here runs the full range, from cozy beach cottages and condominiums to newer-construction townhomes and single-family homes.
+The Freeman Park area on the north end holds some of the island’s most sought-after oceanfront properties, while the neighborhoods around the town center trade that premium for walkability to the shops and restaurants — an easy choice for anyone who wants to leave the car parked and still reach the water on foot.

 Home Price Ranges

-As of early 2026, the median home price in Carolina Beach is approximately $700K — making it one of the more accessible beach communities in the Wilmington area.
-Prices range from condos and townhomes in the $300K range to oceanfront homes exceeding $1.2 million.
+As of early 2026, the median home price in Carolina Beach sits at approximately $700K, which keeps it among the more attainable beach communities in the Wilmington area.
+The spread is wide: condos and townhomes start in the $300K range, while oceanfront homes climb past $1.2 million.
+Where a given property lands depends almost entirely on proximity to the water and the build — a renovated cottage near the boardwalk and a new oceanfront build are two very different conversations.

 Lifestyle & Community